electron/electron/docs/api/web-view-tag.md

 Fired when a frame has done navigation.

+### did-navigate

+Fired when a frame navigation has been committed to history.

 ### did-start-loading

 Corresponds to the points in time when the spinner of the tab starts spinning.